-The blood sample: Three or four small tubes of blood for the study (each \sim 2-3 teaspoons) will be taken in the usual way from your arm.
+The blood sample: Three or four small tubes of blood for the study (each ~2-3 teaspoons) will be taken in the usual way from your arm.
 If blood is being taken for other reasons during your clinic visit, we will take our tubes at the same time so will not need to have a separate drawing of blood.
-One tube is to check for normal blood values and your GP may be notified of any abnormal results.